CatIIIIIIII/veriseek/README.md

 ```

 ### Pretrain
 The pretraining data is available at https://huggingface.co/datasets/WANGNingroci/vgen_cpp.
+Download and put it in the `data/pretrain` directory.
 To pretrain the model, run the following command:

 ```bash